Central limit theorems for discretized occupation time functionals: Central limit theorems for

-The non-degeneracy of $\sigma_{t}\sigma_{t}^{\top}$ is a technical condition used in the proofs below and can probably be relaxed (it is not necessary in Theorem \ref{thm:CLT_C2}).
-The minimal regularities $\alpha,\beta>0$ can be removed in some cases, cf. Corollary \ref{cor:CLT_II} below.
-We have $\alpha=\beta=1/2$, when $b$ and $\sigma$ are themselves Itô semimartingales, allowing also for non-predictable jumps.
+The non-degeneracy of $\sigma_{t}\sigma_{t}^{\top}$ is a technical condition and can probably be relaxed (it is not necessary in Theorem \ref{thm:CLT_C2}).
+For Itô semimartingales $b$ and $\sigma$ we have $\alpha=\beta=1/2$, which also allows for non-predictable jumps.
 Other important examples are $\sigma$ and $b$ with $\alpha$- and $\beta$-Hölder continuous paths and with integrable Hölder constants, for instance with $\alpha<H$ when $\sigma$ is a fractional Brownian motion of Hurst index $0<H<1$.